County administrator suspended without pay | WHIZ News

 TOLEDO, Ohio (AP) — An Ohio county administrator married to a pastor facing child sex trafficking charges has been suspended from her position for “failure of good behavior.”

-The Lucas County Board of Commissioners suspended Laura Lloyd-Jenkins Tuesday.
-The suspension is without pay and is scheduled to last 30 days starting July 17.
+The Lucas County Board of Commissioners suspended Laura Lloyd-Jenkins on Tuesday.
+The 30-day suspension without pay and is scheduled to begin next Monday.